robsontenorio/laravel-tdd-docs/README.md

 To use BEHAT with Laravel you need a series of settings, have some extra files, and follow a restricted pattern.
 The way test classes are generated is somewhat confusing, as your app grows.

-You can also get a detailed report of your tests when using [plugins](https://github.com/dutchiexl/BehatHtmlFormatterPlugin) to export results to html, **what is great!**
+With BEHAT you can also get a detailed report of your tests when using [plugins](https://github.com/dutchiexl/BehatHtmlFormatterPlugin) to export results to html, **what is great!**

 # Well, and if ... :bulb: :bulb: :bulb:

-And if we could to have same result (structured tests and reports) with **zero config**, only using Laravel Testing Suite, simpling commenting your testing files?
+And if we could to have same result (structured tests and reports) with **zero config**, only using Laravel Testing Suite, simply commenting your test files?

 Well, we develop our software using TDD with clean workflow and get a bonus with almost zero effort: **living docs**.